buddhist-uni/buddhist-uni.github.io/_content/monographs/interpersonal-communication.md

 address: "New York"
 ---

-An Open Textbook introducing inter-human relations.
+The theory and practice of human relations.

 You can get the student workbook [here](https://drive.google.com/file/d/1029Z_9NdRYn2Q9TH2sFLJrMtlVhMy_0O/view?usp=drivesdk).